boricuadndgm/boricuadndgm/content/page/contact-information.md

 #### April

+Each session is about 2 to 2.5 hours.
+Starting at 7 pm CST and ending around 9:30 pm with a hard stop at 10 pm.
+I like to leave a buffer for folks running late or for having a bit of time do some socializing.

 - Session 0: Wednesday April 9 at 7 pm CST at Heroic Adventures
   - Kickstart adventure, cover character creation
 - Session 1: Wednesday April16 at 7 PM CST at Heroic Adventures